 The Roman Bridge in Almuñecar

-In Roman times Almuñécar was strategically situated on the principal Roman highway connecting the important cities of Cartagena, Malaga and Cadiz.
-In fact, this was the principal Roman highway of southern Spain and was the primary form of transportation for the abundant merchandise and agricultural products of the region.
+In Roman times, Almuñécar was strategically situated on the principal Roman highway connecting the important cities of Cartagena, Malaga and Cadiz.
+In fact, THIS was the main Roman highway in southern Spain and was the primary manner of transportation for the abundant merchandise and agricultural products moving throughout the region.

-In Cotobro is found the best remaining portion of this famous ancient highway, the Roman Bridge of Cotobro.
-It is in excellent condition and worth a visit.
-Just be sure to wear comfortable hiking shoes.
+In Cotobro, you can see the BEST remaining portion of this famous ancient highway... the Roman Bridge of Cotobro.
+It's in excellent condition and worth a visit...
+Just be sure to wear comfortable shoes.

 Finding the Roman BridgeAs with most of the ancient monuments and relics in the area the Roman bridge is not well-marked.
 The best way to find it is driving on the coastal road in Almunecar heading west towards Cotobro.